vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 $$
 R_{opt}=\frac{V_D-V_k}{I_{max}/2}
 $$
+### Load Network Design

+Now that we know the optimum load that should be presented to the output of the transistor, we need to create a matching network that synthesizes this load.

+It might be tempting to think that all we need is a conjugate match at the output.
+This is true if gain is the only metric we are looking to optimize.
+In the case of a class A PA, our goal is to maximize the output power.
+For this we need a power match, which is what the calculation of Ropt is.
 It is quite unlikely that Ropt will be close to 50 ohms, and will therefore result in mismatch (poor return loss) at the output of the amplifier.
-### Load Network Design

-So far we have made one simplifying assumption that I did not explicitly mention.
-We assumed that the input signal "magically" appeared at the device terminals, and the amplified signal at the output of the device "magically" appeared at the load.

-For low-frequency voltage amplifiers, this assumption is reasonable due to the absence of signal reflections.
-At RF frequencies, we always need properly designed matching networks at the input and output to minimize these reflections and deliver maximum power to and from the device terminals.

-Since we are operating the amplifier within its voltage and current capabilities, a conjugate match at the input and output will ensure that maximum power transfer occurs between the source and device-input, and device-output to load.
-Note that if for some reason the process of amplification is constrained by how much voltage and current is available from the device, then we need to start thinking of a power match.

-> A conjugate match involves presenting a complex load to the device input and output terminals whose value is a complex conjugate of the impedance looking into the device terminal.
+We will revisit this point in a bit more detail later.

-Such matching networks are usually implemented with lumped element or transmission-line based elements to manufacture the required impedances.
+Load matching networks are usually implemented with lumped element or transmission-line based elements to manufacture the required impedances.
 These networks are inherently frequency limiting, and as a result, the amplifier tends to operate well in a finite bandwidth around a center frequency.
-The active device itself is capable of amplifying signals over a wide range of frequencies, until it is limited by parasitics (the metric for this is transit frequency fT, or maximum oscillation frequency fMAX, depending on who you ask.)

 The losses in impedance matching networks also reduce the overall efficiency of the amplifier, and therefore a lot of effort is put into reducing the losses and improving the quality factor of passive components in power amplifiers.
 ### Conduction Angles and Power Efficiency

 The output current and voltage waveforms shown below will help calculate some important properties of Class A amplifiers.
 For all phases of the input sinusoidal signal, the transistor stays biased at its Q-point and conducting all the time.